 Egg Salad, Smoked Duke’s, Yolk Jam & Brioche

-Many times during our travels, we find food that makes our trip even more memorable.
-This sandwich has great flavor and shows creativity by thinking outside the box.
-The egg salad sandwich, with smoked Duke’s mayonnaise, and yolk jam on Brioche is a recipe from The Bar at Willett in Bardstown, Kentucky.
-The distillery and The Bar at Willett should be on your bucket list.
-It features imaginative, tasty and comforting small plates, with amazing bourbons, and well-crafted cocktails.
+The egg salad sandwich with smoked Duke’s mayonnaise and yolk jam on Brioche is a recipe from The Bar at Willett in Bardstown, Kentucky.
+The Distillery and The Bar at Willett should be on your bucket list.
+It features imaginative, tasty, comforting small plates, amazing bourbons, and well-crafted cocktails.

-The Bar at Willett, the best Bourbon Bar ever
+The Bar at Willett, the Best Bourbon Bar ever

 Bar food is often described as fried, greasy chicken wings, fried cheese sticks, nachos, etc. something you wash down with a pint of lager.
 The Bar at Willett will prove you wrong.
 John Sleasman, the executive chef at the Bar at Willett, creates what he calls “small, shareable plates that are fun to eat”.

-Chefs main goal is to keep his dishes direct and honest, and it shows.
+The chef’s main goal is to keep his dishes direct and honest, and it shows.
 His imaginative small plates and snacks are taken to another level and prepared in truly amazing surroundings with comfort in mind.

 Whenever possible, I love to connect with the chefs of the restaurants I visit.
 The day I visited, I had a chat with Trey Tench, Chef de Cuisine at the Bar at Willett.
 Chef Trench was so kind to share the egg salad sandwich recipe.